Outside Scholarship FAQ

 Federal, state and institutional regulations require that we collect information from each student regarding any "outside" scholarships received.
 Examples of these would include scholarships received from prepaid tuition plans, a parent's employer, your high school, civic organizations, Rotary Clubs, churches or community foundations.

 How do I tell you about my scholarships?

 To comply with these regulations, click on the "Outside Scholarship Notification" button below and make sure you list the name, sponsor and amount of each scholarship you receive.
 We ask that you return this completed form to us by July 1, so that we may make any necessary adjustments to your award package.
-If you receive any scholarships after you send us this form, forward information about them to the Office of Student Financial Services when you receive notice of your selection.
+If you receive any scholarships after you send us this form, forward information about them to the Office of Financial Aid when you receive notice of your selection.

 How will my scholarship affect my current aid package?